Class Methods - Public and Private

 It turns out that a single number is too simple to keep track of all the information about the price of our items It turns out that the price is determined by the base price (that we paid the manufacturer) plus some amount of markup.
 So, for instance, if the base price is 10 and the markup amount is .10, then the final price with markup is 10 +.10 =10.10.

 ☑ Back in StoreItem, add instance variables basePrice and markup.
-Add accessors and mutators but leave the rest of the methods as originally written.
+Add accessors and mutators and make sure that markup starts as a default of $.10, but leave the rest of the methods as originally written.

 In the old accessor for price, return an expression that calculates a final price as described, based on the new variables, and returns this result instead of the old price variable.

-In the old mutator for price, set markup back to the default value of 0.10 (we'll assume this is right if given no other information).
-Then use the markup to work backward from the price passed in, and set the basePrice accordingly.
+In the old mutator for price, use the markup to work backward from the price passed in, and set the basePrice accordingly.

 We are assuming that if someone tries to set the price rather than the base price, they don't know about the new system and are doing the math for markup themselves (with the default markup) to get the price they pass in, and we need to undo it, removing the markup.